0c34/govwa/README.md

 #### How To Install GoVWA
 ---
 #### Installing golang
-If you didn't have golang installed on your system. first, install it using automation script from https://github.com/canha/golang-tools-install-script.
+If you didn't have golang installed on your system.
+First, install it using automation script from https://github.com/canha/golang-tools-install-script.

 Follow the instruction which is provided by the author and install golang depending on your Operating System Architecture.

-If successfully installed you would have directory 'go' in your home directory. the go directory has three subdirectory (bin, pgk, src). switch to src directory then clone govwa repository.
+If successfully installed you would have a directory 'go' in your home directory.
+The go directory has three subdirectories (bin, pgk, src).
+Switch to src directory then clone govwa repository.

 ```
 git clone https://github.com/0c34/govwa.git